The chances are that you still hadn’t gotten over the excitement you had watching Overlord. We have been there!

-Like Overlord, Sword Art Online is an addictive anime.
+Like Overlord, Sword Art Online is an engrossing anime.
 The latter matches the former for the deep character development and even animation.

 The concept of the two animes is even similar.
 Unlike Overlord, Sword Art Online has Kirito as the main act.
 And he is full of surprises, just like Ainz.

 The story follows Kirito.
 He was among the 10,000 players to test an MMORPG game the day it launched.
-They all soon discover that there is no out in this game until you kill the boss.
+They all soon discover that there is no out in this game until you take the life of the boss.

 Though Sword Art Online is another “stuck in the game” plot, it has the juice to its content.
 For a start, there is romance here.
 Another thing is the smartness of the main acts.